Realistic Large-Scale Fine-Depth Dehazing Dataset from 3D Videos: Introduction

 \section{Introduction}

-Haze is one of the most common bad weather phenomena caused by floating atmospheric particles that degrade the contrast and visibility of images captured outside.
-Many vision-based algorithms deployed in outdoor environment suffer from hazy conditions such as object detection \cite{object_detection_haze}.
-It is important to enhance the visibility of hazy images so as to boost the performance of various important computer vision tasks.
+Haze is one of the most common bad weather phenomena caused by floating atmospheric particles that degrade the contrast and visibility of images captured outdoor.
+Many vision-based algorithms deployed in outdoor environments suffer from hazy conditions such as object detection \cite{object_detection_haze}, semantic segmentation \cite{SDV18}, visual tracking \cite{visual_tracking_haze_2014,target_tracking_hazy_2018}, and so on.
+It is important to enhance the visibility of hazy images.

-Since the first single image dehazing work in 2008 \cite{tan2008}, a large number of haze removal methods have been proposed \cite{fattal2014,li2019reside,tarel2012frida}.
-Unlike traditional model-based dehazing algorithms, data driven methods proposed in recent years require the training datasets with high quality ground truth.
+Since \cite{tan2008} with the first single image dehazing algorithm proposed , a large number of haze removal methods have been proposed \cite{fattal2014,li2019reside,tarel2012frida}.
+While traditional model-based dehazing algorithms, in recent years, data driven methods require the training datasets with high quality ground truth and their performance heavily rely on the quality of the training data.
 To that end, a number of dehazing datasets are proposed, most of which are synthetic datasets rendered based on the optical model for particle scattering known as Koschmieder's law \cite{koschmieder1925theorie}.
 The light luminance $\mathbf{I}$ captured at a certain pixel $\mathbf{x} = (x, y)$ can be expressed as:

-where $\mathbf{J}$ represents the light emitted from the scene object, attenuated by the scattering media with a coefficient $e^{-\beta d(x)}$. $d(\mathbf{x})$ represents the absolute depth value at location $\mathbf{x}$. $\mathbf{A}$ is the atmospheric light.
-Physically, the degradation in hazy images can be attributed to floating particles that absorb and scatter light in the environment \cite{koschmieder1925theorie}.
-This scattering and absorption reduces the direct transmission from the scene to the camera and adds another layer of the scattered light, known as airlight \cite{mccartney1976optics}.
-The attenuated direct transmission causes the intensity from the scene to be weaker, while the airlight causes the appearance of the scene to be washed out.
+where $\mathbf{J}$ represents the light emitted from the scene object, namely the haze free image, which is attenuated by the scattering media with a coefficient $e^{-\beta d(x)}$. $d(\mathbf{x})$ represents the absolute depth value at location $\mathbf{x}$ and the scattering coefficient of the medium is defined as $\beta$. $\mathbf{A}$ is the atmospheric light.